Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Oktober 2025 23.38.03 UTC
+- WIB: Kamis, 30 Oktober 2025 00.28.58 UTC
-- WITA: Kamis, 30 Oktober 2025 00.38.03 UTC
+- WITA: Kamis, 30 Oktober 2025 01.28.58 UTC
-- WIT: Kamis, 30 Oktober 2025 01.38.03 UTC
+- WIT: Kamis, 30 Oktober 2025 02.28.58 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational